aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 The SageMaker ACK service controller makes it easier for machine learning developers and data scientists who use Kubernetes as their control plane to train, tune, and deploy machine learning models in Amazon SageMaker without logging into the SageMaker console.

-The following steps will guide you through the setup and use of the Amazon SageMaker ACK service controller for training a machine learning models.
+The following steps will guide you through the setup and use of the Amazon SageMaker ACK service controller for training a machine learning model.

 ## Setup